dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 vocab_words : {the, cat, sat, on, mat, .}

 Notice, the repeated "the" is now gone.
 Hence, unique collection of words or characters.

-Note, we will assume that our sentences will be lower case even though they may appear upper case.
+*Note: we will assume that our sentences will be lower case even though they may appear upper case.*

 ### Bag-of-Words Model

 This is one of the most simple and naive way to vectorize.
-As the name suggests, we are creating a bag of models.
-The simplest way to create a vocabulary is to bag uniques words(characters).
+As the name suggests, <span class='orange'>we are creating a bag of words.</span> The simplest way to create a vocabulary is to bag unique words(characters).

 Sentence 1: I came I saw